UWPCE-PythonCert/PythonCertDevel/source/exercises/html_renderer.rst

 The exercise is broken down into a number of steps -- each requiring a few more OO concepts in Python.

-The goal of the code is render html.
+The goal of the code is to render html.
 The goal of the *exercise* is to build up a simple object hierarchy with:

 * classes
 * class attributes